Alabama Foreclosure Laws and Procedures

 What Is Preforeclosure?

 The period after you fall behind in payments, but before a foreclosure officially starts, is generally called the "preforeclosure" stage.
-(Sometimes, people refer to the period before a foreclosure sale actually happens as "preforeclosure," too.)
-During this time, the servicer can charge you various fees, like late charges and inspection fees, and, in most cases, must inform you about ways to avoid foreclosure and send you a preforeclosure notice called a "breach letter."
+Sometimes, people refer to the period before a foreclosure sale happens as "preforeclosure," too.

-When Can Foreclosure Start?
+When Can an Alabama Foreclosure Start?

 Under federal law, the servicer usually can't officially begin a foreclosure until you're more than 120 days past due on payments, subject to a few exceptions.
 (12 C.F.R. § 1024.41).
-This 120-day period provides most homeowners with ample opportunity to submit a loss mitigation application to the servicer.
+This 120-day period provides most homeowners ample time to submit a loss mitigation application to the servicer.

 If you default on your mortgage payments in Alabama, the lender may foreclose using a judicial or nonjudicial method.